NickFasulo/flippy-matchy-game/README.md

 There is also a "Tries" counter that keeps track of the amount of failed attempts at matching two cards - try to keep this number as low as possible!
 There is an option to view your lowest number of tries for each level in the start menu.

+Now introducing Combos!
+Match two or more pairs in a row and get a combo - what's the highest you can get?

 Finally, you can switch between emoji categories to play with - pick your favorite!
+Most categories are now locked until achieving certain milestones in game.

 _Mobile friendly_